Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Abstract

 \section{Abstract}

--2ex 3D visual grounding (3DVG) aims to locate objects in a 3D scene with natural language descriptions.
+3D visual grounding (3DVG) aims to locate objects in a 3D scene with natural language descriptions.
 Supervised methods have achieved decent accuracy, but have a closed vocabulary and limited language understanding ability.
-Zero-shot methods mostly utilize large language models (LLMs) to handle natural language descriptions, yet suffer from slow inference speed.
-To address these problems, in this work, we propose a zero-shot method that reformulates the 3DVG task as a Constraint Satisfaction Problem (CSP), where the variables and constraints represent objects and their spatial relations, respectively.
-This allows a global reasoning of all relevant objects, producing grounding results of both the target and anchor objects.
+Zero-shot methods utilize large language models (LLMs) to handle natural language descriptions, where the LLM either produces grounding results directly or generates programs that compute results (symbolically).
+In this work, we propose a zero-shot method that reformulates the 3DVG task as a Constraint Satisfaction Problem (CSP), where the variables and constraints represent objects and their spatial relations, respectively.
+This allows a global symbolic reasoning of all relevant objects, producing grounding results of both the target and anchor objects.
 Moreover, we demonstrate the flexibility of our framework by handling negation- and counting-based queries with only minor extra coding efforts.
 Our system, Constraint Satisfaction Visual Grounding (CSVG), has been extensively evaluated on the public datasets ScanRefer and Nr3D datasets using only open-source LLMs.
 Results show the effectiveness of CSVG and superior grounding accuracy over current state-of-the-art zero-shot 3DVG methods with improvements of $+7.0\%$ (Acc@0.5 score) and $+11.2\%$ on the ScanRefer and Nr3D datasets, respectively.
-The code of our system is publicly available at \href{https://github.com/sunsleaf/CSVG}{\texttt{github.com/sunsleaf/CSVG}}.
+The code of our system is available \href{https://asig-x.github.io/csvg_web}{here}.